go-air/gini/README.md

 and solvers can be readily implemented without the headache of synchronizing programming language, compilers, or coding style.

-We are planning on implementing some exciting CRISP extensions, namely the multiplexing interface which will enable (possibly remote) clients to control programmatically partitioning or queuing of related SAT problems.
+We are planning on implementing some CRISP extensions, namely the multiplexing interface which will enable (possibly remote) clients to control programmatically partitioning or queuing of related SAT problems.

 # Distributed